 Students are required to pass the National Counselor Examination in Fall or Spring semester of the second year to demonstrate they have gained the requisite knowledge for the profession.

-Applicants are required to meet two sets of minimum qualifications for admission: the requirements of the MEd in Educational, School & Counseling Psychology program and the minimum requirements of the Office of Graduate Studies.
+Applicants are required to meet two sets of minimum qualifications for admission: the requirements of the MEd in Educational, School & Counseling Psychology program and the minimum requirements of the Graduate School.

-Apply online by submitting the following documents using the MU Office of Graduate Studies application form by December 1st for the next Fall cohort.
+Apply online by submitting the following documents using the MU Graduate School application by February 1st for the next Fall cohort.